Business Model Canvas Template

 The Circular Canvas: the template for a circular business model

-With the Circular Canvas, companies and communities around the world can build a circular, sustainable and regenerative business model thanks to Circular Economy, biomimicry and system thinking.
+With the Circular Canvas, companies around the world can build a circular, sustainable and regenerative business model thanks to Circular Economy, biomimicry and system thinking.
 Download the Circular Canvas model for free then fill in the boxes directly to summarize your business model and have an overview of all its impacts.

 What is the purpose of your organization?